Report: Uber files preliminary papers for Wall Street debut

 SAN FRANCISCO (AP) — Ride-hailing giant Uber has filed confidential preliminary paperwork for selling stock to the public.

 That’s according to a report late Friday in the Wall Street Journal.

 Citing people familiar with the matter whom it did not identify, the Journal says San Francisco-based Uber Technologies Inc. filed the paperwork earlier this week.
 That would indicate it could go public within the first three months of next year.

-Uber declined to comment on the Journal report.
+Uber did not immediately respond to an email requesting comment on the Journal report.